-Set in the traditional Balinese farming village of Anyar, high on the slopes of Gunung Batukaru, Pondok Kaja is a two storey bamboo house surrounded by 2000m sq. of organic gardens and food forest.
+The two storey bamboo house is surrounded by 2000m sq. of organic gardens and food forest and can accommodate up to four comfortably.
 Downstairs, the accommodation comprises of an open kitchen, bathroom and a seating/dining area, opening directly out into the gardens and ponds.
-Upstairs consists of a sleeping area (with a large double bed) surrounded by a relaxation area and can be completely opened up to provide a 360 degree view encompassing the rainforest to the North, Pura (Temple) Muncak Sari and Gunung Agung to the east, the lights of Kuta and Nusa Penida to the South and food forest stretching out to the West.
+Upstairs consists of a central sleeping area (with a large double bed), a partitioned second double bed and relaxation area, and can be completely opened up to provide a 360 degree view encompassing the rainforest to the North, Pura (Temple) Muncak Sari and Gunung Agung to the east, the lights of Kuta and Nusa Penida to the South and food forest stretching out to the West.